georkara/Solar-Farm-UAV-Acquired-Thermal-Images/README.md

 ## Visualizations
-Indicatively examples of the dataset.
+Indicative examples of the dataset.